 The practice's website, information leaflet and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
-Patients were directed to the appropriate out of hours service.
+Staff took part in an emergency on-call arrangement with another local practice and patients were directed to the appropriate out of hours service.